crileroro/jenkins-job-dsl/README.md

 ***
 In case your Jenkins job fails due to the error `ERROR: script not yet approved for use`, as admin user, you will need to approve your Groovy script.
 Go to Manage Jenkins -> In-process Script Approval.
 This is a Jenkins Security feature.
 ***
-See [this link](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Securityon) on how to use a Groovy sandbox for the DSL plugin.
+See [this link](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Securityon) and [this](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Security) on how to use a Groovy sandbox for the DSL plugin.